S73f4n/NanoSpector/README.md

 ### Windows and Linux binaries

-For Windows and Linux users, executable binary versions are available on the release page (Packages).
+For Windows and Linux users, executable binary versions are available on the [release page](https://gitlab.fz-juelich.de/st.schulte/nanonis-viewer/-/releases) (Packages).
 Just download the whole folder and run NanonisViewer from within.
 No need to download the source code of the repository.
-Linux version was tested on Ubuntu 22.04 but should run on other distros as well.
+The Linux version was tested on Ubuntu 24.04 but should run on other distros as well.

 ### Conda (cross-platform)